lanekatris/brain/content/Disc Golf Projects.md

 - [x] put name on crave found ✅ 2024-03-03
 - [x] compare escape, avenger ss, sidewinder, gstar mystere ✅ 2024-03-03
 - [x] go thru and update what's in my bag ✅ 2024-03-03

-- [ ] display a unique list of courses and potentially search
+- [x] display a unique list of courses and potentially search ✅ 2024-03-08
+- [ ] what is my current goal for disc golf, link to disc golf and link to now in blog....
+Turnover and backhand form

 - [ ] I would like to join and be able to filter my discs by "mid-range"
 - [ ] add forgotten list to the daily note template
-- [ ] what is my current goal for disc golf, link to disc golf and link to now in blog....
-Turnover and backhand form
 - [ ] I would like to click the brand and filter my discs same as Marshall Street
 - [ ] talk about having 2 of them, so red rhyno and white factory second
 - [ ] explain that deputy's are my main putter and I have 5, well 6 (do format like corey ellis' in the bag, what info he gives/questions asked)